Is great presenting and public speaking a skill you aspire to develop in your profession?

 I know what you’re thinking!

-Each visual will be very carefully considered and crafted and will carry very few words.
+Each visual must be carefully crafted and carry very few words.

-Great presenters will never, ever, read their slides out to their audience.
+Great presenters and public speakers never read their slides out to their audience

 10. They make a difference